Close Menu

 To understand how a connecting rod works, I’d like to explain how it converts reciprocating motion to rotational motion.
 When the piston moves up and down in the cylinder, it exerts force on the connecting rod.
 This force is then transferred to the crankshaft.
 The connecting rod plays a crucial role in converting this linear motion of the piston into rotational motion of the crankshaft, which is essential for powering the engine.
 Without the connecting rod, the back-and-forth motion of the piston would not be converted into the circular motion needed to drive the vehicle.

-Find out more about Engine & Transmission by exploring this related topic.
+Dive deeper into Engine & Transmission by checking out this article.
 Preventing Transmission Leaks After Inactivity: DIY vs Professional Repairs

 Stress and Forces on Connecting Rods